When it comes to

 to the act)

 - False imprisonment

-a substantial amount of money.
-In most cases, however, if the defendant
+of money.
+In most cases, however, if the defendant doesn't have enough

 For more information,